-Yaron Brook, Robert Mayhew, Harry Binswanger, and other alleged Objectivists are attempting to smear me again, this time for my upcoming debate with Stephen Hicks about whether Objectivism is a closed system or an “open” system.
-Because their claims confuse and mislead people, I want to say a few words about them here on Discord.
+Yaron Brook, Robert Mayhew, Harry Binswanger, and other alleged Objectivists are at it again.
+This time, they’re attempting to smear me for my upcoming debate with Stephen Hicks about whether Objectivism is a closed system or an “open” system.
+Because their claims confuse and mislead people about the nature and applications of Objectivism, I want to say a few words about them here on Discord.

 The general claim, as Brook emotes, is that my willingness to debate Hicks is “horrible,” “disgusting,” and “a massive sanction” showing that I have “sold [my] soul.”
 I’m told that on the Harry Binswanger List, Mayhew has called this debate a “new low” and that Binswanger and others have piled on.
 And on Facebook, Twitter, and YouTube, others are toeing the tribal line and saying or insinuating that I am somehow a bad guy for engaging in the debate.

 Because the claims I’ve seen and heard are often vaguely worded or (bravely) couched in innuendo, I’ve translated them here into clear, unequivocal language so as to address their substance directly.
 (If you’ve encountered significant claims or arguments about this matter that are not mentioned here, let me know, and I’ll add and comment on them if I think they’re worth addressing.)

 - It is immoral to have a debate with a dishonest person or a person who holds bad ideas because to do so is to sanction his dishonesty or bad ideas.